dhwangdev/Algorithm/Python/Intellij_IDEA.md

 ctrl + alt + shift + T: refactor this
-alt + F7: search for usages in a project alt + J: select multiple occurrences
+alt + F7: search for usages in a project alt + J: select multiple occurrences ctrl + alt + P: extract parameter > extract variable to be the parameter for the method

 live templates